 Self-Manage Your Stock Portfolio

 The most rewarding yet time-consuming way of managing your portfolio is to do it yourself.
-You will need to research and screen for the stocks that meet your investing criteria.
+You must research and screen for the stocks that meet your investing criteria.
 You will need to perform portfolio rebalancing and tax-loss harvesting yourself.
-But with care and attention, you can learn to build a portfolio of stocks that you believe in, which has a chance to really outperform and potentially beat the market.
+But with care and attention, you can learn to build a portfolio of stocks that you believe in, which has a chance to potentially beat the market.

-The benefits of managing your own portfolio include a sense of achievement and the ability to dissolve your assets quickly during an emergency.
-If a self-managed portfolio is your path, you will need to choose a portfolio and research tool and decide on a low commission or commission-free broker to execute your trades.
+The benefits of self-managing your portfolio include a sense of achievement and the ability to dissolve your assets quickly during an emergency.
+If a self-managed portfolio is your path, you will need to choose a portfolio and research tool and decide on a low-commission or commission-free broker to execute your trades.

 Tools for a Self-Managed Portfolio | Recommended Tools |